TechnoCosmic/zero/README.md

 ```

 ### Receiving Data
-To receive data serially in zero, you can create an instance of a ```Receiver```-derived class, such as ```UsartRx```.
+To receive data serially in zero, you can create an instance of a serial receiver class, such as ```UsartRx```.
 As with a transmitter, a receiver needs to be told it's communications parameters (such as baud rate), and also needs to be enabled.

 When you enable a ```Receiver```, you hand it three (3) pieces of information...